 This must be the lesson of dirt.”

 In the hot, dry, and rough terrain of the Australian outback, Jessie Hunt aka Jessie Bell aka Jessie Payne aka Jessie Henry is a wild woman on the loose escaping a life of entrapment and abuse, longing for a life of peace and freedom.
 A native of Sydney, Australia Jessie has had a difficult life during her short time on Earth.
-When she was born in 1894 her mom Aoife instantly, like right out of the womb covered in amniotic fluid instantly, forced her husband Septimus to take Jessie off her hands and bear any and all responsibility for the child.
-Although the mother and daughter relationship was never a feasible option, the love between father and daughter would last a lifetime and transcend between the harsh reality and sweet dreams.
+When she was born in 1894 her mom Aoife instantly, like right out of the womb covered in bodily fluid instantly, forced her husband Septimus to take Jessie off her hands and bear full responsibility for the child.
+Although the mother and daughter relationship was never a feasible option, the love between father and daughter would last a lifetime and transcend between the harsh reality and sweet dreams that consumed them.
 Unfortunately for Jessie the two people she loved the most; her anointed grandmother and midwife Mrs.Peel died when Jessie was nine and her dear father died at the tender age of ten.
-Despite her tragedies Aoife’s negative attitude towards her daughter would last until the day Jessie was recruited to join the circus at the age of fourteen.
+Despite her tragedies Aoife’s negative attitude towards her daughter would last until the day Jessie wound up being recruited to join the circus at the age of fourteen.
 As a child Jessie was wild and rambunctious, constantly climbing trees and riding horses.
-As much as it pained her mother, this high level of activity proved to be very beneficial for Jessie as she was able to escape her mom’s depressive state and go on a journey across Australia.
+As much as it pained her mother, this high level of activity proved to be very beneficial for Jessie as she was able to escape her mom’s depressive state-of-mind and go on a journey across Australia.
 Happiness became a pattern as The Amazing Miss Jessie fostered a bond with a young seven year old orphan named Bandy Arrow.
 As a tandem they performed and thrilled the masses with their high wire act.
 When a freak accident put Bandy into the hospital, the circus abruptly closed its doors leaving Jessie with the distraught feeling and grim realization that she would never see Bandy again.

 “Sitting by the ravine she felt her past was not behind her or beneath her, it was everywhere at once, living through her, and the boy and Joe and Bill were just like those she had known before and here on the mountain was something like a second chance, a chance to love well, and she did not yet know its limits.”

 This constant feeling of loss cements Jessie’s new found disposition as a lone wolf with no care in the world and little love to give.
 From here Jessie lives a life as a horse rustler where she rebrands and sells horses and cattle for survival.
 At twenty one she is convicted and spends the next two years imprisoned, five years if you ask her.
 As a condition to her release Jessie agrees to work as an apprentice horsebreaker under a rather ugly but statuesque man named Fitzgerald Henry.
 Out in the middle of nowhere in Widden Valley, where no one can hear you scream, Jessie is physically, sexually, and emotionally abused by Fitz.
 She is threatened to be returned to jail for an extended term if defiant towards her employer and is ultimately blackmailed into marrying Fitz.
-Like a wounded animal she knows she must fight back and escape her current living conditions, but she is reminded of advice from a good friend that said ‘patience is a virtue.’
+Like a wounded animal she knows she must fight back and escape her current living conditions, but she is reminded of advice from a good friend who said ‘patience is a virtue.’
 This continues her path of endurance and the testing of mettle that if it goes unanswered could signal her fate and ultimately her loss of freedom.

 “She walked on stealthily, disturbing nothing that she did not want to eat.
 She felt herself to be no more than a two-legged creature, roaming and hunting and sleeping.
 She moved along, one foot, then the other.
 She thought that even animals must sense their fate, and as she had seen, some of them did not run from it.
 If death was to be her fate, she would not deny it, nor would she put her head straight into its mouth.
 She imagined herself then to be one of those creatures whose nature was not to run from death, but to run alongside it.”

-This is a story of defiance, redemption, deception, and finding hope within oneself when it all seems lost.
+This is a story of defiance, redemption, deception, and finding hope within oneself when all seems lost.
 The reader bears witness to one woman’s degeneration of spirit from a point of being a precocious little girl into an untamed, hopeless and unloved young woman on the run.
 This unlikely heroine will send you on a whirlwind of adventure and emotions.
 Unlucky for you if you can’t keep up or are lost along the way because in the end their is no rest for a woman who is as untamed as her horse.

 “My mother was not one to say ‘oh dear’ or ‘oh my.’
 She was one to say ‘fuck.’
 And often.
 It was a word she fine-tuned in prison.
 Half naked by the river, looking down between her legs, that is what she said: ‘Fuck Houdini.
 I’ve gone and bled a trail.’ “